fdasilva59/DeepNano/README.md

 A Jupyter Notebook is provided to experiment with Tensorflow 2.0 on the Jetson Nano and Coral Edge TPU.

 This notebook does not aim to serve as a benchmark.
 It is intended at exploring the possibilities/capabilities with this setup.
 It can also serves as a quick reference guide for using the tf.lite API.
 (Also remember that these devices are intended for inference.
 They are not designed for training.
-That being said, the hetsion Nano is not bad at training a rather basic Neural network!)
+That being said, the Jetson Nano is not bad at training a rather basic Neural network!)

 ## Copyright acknowledgements and usefull links